-- The force gauge utilized will have a minimum of 0.1g resolution.
+- The force gauge utilized will have a minimum resolution of 0.1g.

 - The values are recorded in kg/cm units.

-The below-mentioned steps are followed for the cross-section process:
+The steps mentioned below are followed for the cross-section process:

-- The coupon is separated with a diamond saw or a PCB cutting machine.
+- The coupon is separated by a diamond saw or a PCB cutting machine.